 “I thought you were dead.”

 “And you wasted no time in making yourself at home in my office.
-Tell me something Flame, did even try to warn me about the attack?
+Tell me something Flame, did you even try to warn me about the attack?
 How do I know you didn’t destroy my host body, so that you could take my place?”

 Flame licked her lips nervously.
 She glanced at the door, appearing to be weighing her options.
 Plum laughed again.